-- Food groups were not examined in relation to weight status in these studies, and many of the studies used “roughly similar response variables” but generated patterns that were varied.
+- Food groups were not examined in relation to weight status in these studies, and many of the studies used roughly similar response variables but generated patterns that were varied.
 Body weight was determined on the basis of observed food component intake, and as such, evaluating food patterns with respect to body weight change is highly dependent on the preceding analysis of carbohydrate, fat, and fiber density.
 Thus, results for these food patterns need replication using independent data sets.

-- There was lack of consistency in the extracted patterns resulting in a mix of food groups within extracted patterns that are known to be harmful or those known to be protective.
+- There was lack of consistency in the extracted patterns, resulting in a mix of food groups within extracted patterns that are known to be harmful or those known to be protective.
 This may present limitations in attempting to address issues related to whether food groups within these patterns may act independent of each other (i.e., what role would whole grains and vegetables play in a generated pattern that also contains high fat?)

 - The populations studied also varied widely by country of study, as well as region of the world.
-Diets consumed by these populations also varied by country making it difficult to translate and generalize the findings.
+Diets consumed by these populations also varied by country, making it difficult to translate and generalize the findings.

 The ability to draw a gradable conclusion was limited due to the following issues:

 - Each study used different response variables in the reduced rank regression analyses.
-Two studies used biomarkers including change in BMI, percent body fat, bone mineral content, and bone mineral density as response variables.
+Two studies used biomarkers including change in BMI, percent body fat, bone mineral content and bone mineral density as response variables.
 The second study included fat and bone mass as response variables.
-Four other studies used nutrients: dietary energy density, fiber density, and percent of energy as fat; total fat, carbohydrate, and fiber; and one used fat, PUFA:SFA ratio, calcium, cholesterol, and fiber as response variables.
+Four other studies used nutrients such as dietary energy density, fiber density, and percent of energy as fat; total fat, carbohydrate, and fiber; and one used fat, PUFA:SFA ratio, calcium, cholesterol, and fiber as response variables.
 In reduced rank regression, the dietary patterns identified are those that explain the most variation in the response variables chosen.
 Therefore, because the studies included in this review used different response variables, the dietary patterns derived may not be comparable.